 Speaking of the reference controls, I understand why they included them in the study but I'm not convinced that they needed to be there.
 Neither the EFSA nor the OECD guidelines call for their use and yet they seem to be pretty standard in GMO 90-day toxicology studies.
 At least in this paper, no scientific explanation is given for their inclusion.

 Oh, and how in the hell am I supposed to decipher these graphs?!

 I was able to find three additional animal studies looking at the same NK603 strain of corn.
 The first study was conducted in 800 broiler chickens where the intervention group was fed 63% NK603 GMO corn for 6 weeks.
 No clinically significant differences were observed in “weight gain, feed intake, feed efficiency, carcass, and quality measures” [18,19].
 The second study looked at 304 grower and finisher pigs, where the intervention diets ranged from 68% to 82% NK603 GMO corn, also found no significant differences in growth performance or carcass characteristics .
 The second looked at 396 feedlot steer being fed 73-79.5% NK603 corn.
 Again, no statistically significant differences were found between the control and intervention groups .

 Via the EFSA’s website:

-.
+You can grab a copy of that data here.
 Be warned, it’s a 500 megabyte ZIP file and takes a while to download off of their sluggish servers.
 Unfortunately, they did not release the data on safety tests with glyphosate.
 They remain confidential, as it is the “general rule for pesticide data” .